 I occasionally have opportunities for students to gain research experience and participate in RPI's undergraduate research program for credit.
 Recent projects have focused on the ponds at Grafton Lakes State Park near campus.
 Typically, I look for one student in the summer to assist with field work on the ponds.
 During the fall and spring, I look for students to assist with laboratory work and data analysis.
 These research experiences culminate in a written report.

-A few recent recent projects:
+A few recent projects:

-Erin Thomas (Summer 2022).
+- Erin Thomas (Summer 2022).
 Erin participated in RPI’s Undergraduate Research Program for credit.
 Erin assisted with the monitoring and data analysis of nearby water bodies at Grafton Lakes State Park.
 Erin published her data in the Environmental Data Initiative.
 Erin learned skills in environmental field sampling and data analysis.
 Erin discovered a newfound passion for coding and is hoping to continue computational biology research in the future. https://doi.org/10.6073/pasta/a85f6d3bf8448d5dffe9aa3b99edf995

-Erin Barnes (Fall 2022).
+- Erin Barnes (Fall 2022).
 Erin participated in RPI’s Undergraduate Research Program for credit.
 Erin created three interpretive signs that will be placed at Lacawac Sanctuary as part of a Lake Interpretive Trail.

 Please email me to discuss potential projects.

 Please email me to set up a time.
-In person and web ex meetings are available.
+In person and webex meetings are available.

 Course Description: Introduction to biological systems.
 Discussion of problems associated with biological organization, scaling, and hierarchy.
 Major topics covered include evolution, genetics and medicine, and ecology.
 The course considers the biological components of various environmental, social, and individual problems.
 Course is taught using both traditional and research-based pedagogical methods.
 Prerequisites/Corequisites: BIOL 1015 Introduction to Biology Laboratory is a corequisite.
 When Offered: Fall, spring, and summer terms annually.
 Credit Hours: 3

 The following is a selection of recent publications in Scopus.
-Jonathan Stetler has 5 indexed publications in the subjects of Environmental Science, Agricultural and Biological Sciences, and Earth and Planetary Sciences.
+Jonathan Stetler has 5 indexed publications in the subjects of Environmental Science, Agricultural and Biological Sciences, Earth and Planetary Sciences.